Skip to content

 Running Ioto

-After building Ioto, the Ioto and other binaries and libraries will be in the binaries directory at:
+After building Ioto, the Ioto and other binaries and libraries will be in the bin directory.

 You may want to add this directory to your shell PATH.